simpleclub/CaTeX/CONTRIBUTING.md

 1. Create `Render<function name>` in `rendering/functions/<function_name>.dart`.
    Extend `RenderNode` this time; you need to override `configure` for sizing and `render`.

 Please use the [pull request template for new functions][new function template].
-To use it, you need to either manually insert the branches to compare or you can simply append `?template=new_function.md` to the URL after selecting the branches to compares.
+To use it, you need to either manually insert the branches to compare or you can simply append `?template=new_function.md` to the URL after selecting the branches to compare.

 ### Adding new symbols